By Kheetanat Synth Wannaboworn and Walden Bello*

 Others do not see the governing coalition lasting very long, expecting the infighting among former bitter enemies to resume in short order, especially since there is really no agreement on a common program except to form a government.
-Behind the scenes the formidable Thaksin and the equally formidable military-backed conservative establishment will be calling the shots, and it’s unlikely they find common ground is they are not to disappoint their constituencies.
-The mass base of Thaksin, the so-called Redshirts, are expecting his populist agenda to resume, while the elite is determined to make no concessions on the social and economic front.
+Behind the scenes, the formidable Thaksin and the equally formidable military-backed conservative establishment will be calling the shots, and it’s unlikely they’ll find common ground if they are not to disappoint their constituencies.
+The mass base of Thaksin, the so-called Redshirts, are expecting his populist agenda to resume after being frozen for almost a decade, while the elite is determined to make no concessions on the social and economic front.

-Move Forward, ironically, is the one force that has come of the whole messy affair untarnished.
+Move Forward, ironically, is the one force that has come out of the whole messy affair untarnished.
 It never gave up on its promise to reform the lese majeste law.
-It escaped the wheeling and dealing that it would have had to engage in to gain enough support from the forces of the old order to form a new ruling coalition.
-It will now be able to engage in uncompromising opposition politics, with the likely support of the majority of the citizenry.
+It escaped the dirty wheeling and dealing that it would have had to engage in to gain enough support from the forces of the old order to form a new ruling coalition.
+It will now be able to engage in uncompromising opposition politics, which is in sync with the dark, angry, resentful mood of the majority of the citizenry.

 An indication of what lies ahead is the #CONFORALL signature campaign.
 Determined to have a new constitution that truly reflects the will of the citizens, the People’s Constitution Drafting Group–a network of CSOs and activist groups—is calling for a referendum on having a new charter drafted by a 100-percent elected committee.
 Three days ahead of the deadline set by the Election Commission for it to receive the people’s petition before the first Cabinet meeting in early September, organizers were told by the Commission that most of the 113,912 names that had been collected so far from offline and online gatherings were invalid since only signatures on paper documents would be recognized.
 In the next three days, 205,739 signatures on paper stormed into the campaign’s head office – four times larger than the 50,000 threshold required by law.
 One elated observer said this reminded her of the time the slogan “You messed with the Wrong Generation!” became the battle cry of the 2020 youth uprising.
 “The battle lines are being drawn,” she said.